-Many of the medications that Americans use are produced by German or Swiss companies.
+Many of the medications that North Americans use are produced by German or Swiss companies.
 But that doesn’t mean there is a worldwide standard for the names of those medications.
 Sometimes even a drug that has the same name may have different ingredients and applications in the US versus Europe.

 The drug known as Vivelle in both the United States and Austria is not the same thing in those two countries.
 In the US, Vivelle is prescribed for estrogen deficiency or menopausal disorders (active ingredient: estradiol).
 Vivelle in Austria is an oral contraceptive and acne medicine (active ingredients: ethinylestradiol, norgestimate).
 The two different medicines with the same name not only have different purposes, but they can also have very different side effects.

-A 2005 article in the Wall Street Journal pointed out the dangers for American travelers overseas who get medical prescriptions filled in a foreign country.
+A recent article in the Wall Street Journal pointed out the dangers for American travelers overseas who get medical prescriptions filled in a foreign country.
 The Journal cited the true story of an American who got a prescription for his Dilacor hypertension medication filled in Serbia.
 The Serbian Dialcor, despite its identical name, is not the same drug at all.
 It is intended for congestive heart failure and has a different ingredient than the US version.
 The man survived the mix-up, but his case illustrates the hazard of identical drug names with very different ingredients.
 Apparently, there is no international body responsible for helping people avoid the dangers of different drugs with the same brand name.

 Different Names, Same Drug